-Our fixed-maturities available for sale include securities totaling \$14 million and \$13 million at December 31, 2023 and 2022, respectively, on deposit and serving as collateral with various state regulatory authorities.
-Our fixed-maturities available for sale and trading securities also include securities serving as collateral for our FHLB advances.
+Our investments include securities totaling \$14 million at both December 31, 2024 and 2023, that are on deposit and serving as collateral with various state regulatory authorities.
+Our fixed-maturities available for sale also include securities serving as collateral for our FHLB advances.
 See Note 12 for additional information about our FHLB advances.